AJenbo/DiabloGrooboAnalysis/readme.md

 ![](Attachments/TownRingPresentAgain.png)
 ###### _Figure 8 - Ring of the Vulture present in inventory_

-The ring was initially collected, disappeared, and reappeared which indicates more than one playthrough was used in the run or the run was manipulated in some other way.
+The ring is initially collected, disappears, and reappears which indicates more than one playthrough was used in the run or the run was manipulated in some other way.

 ## Impossible Quest Combinations

-Multiple quests show inconsistencies with what is normally possible in a single playthrough. _Diablo_ splits quests into groups, with one quest from each group randomly selected to be inactive at the start of each playthrough:[^4]
+Multiple quests show inconsistencies compared to what is normally possible in a single playthrough. _Diablo_ splits quests into groups, with one quest from each group randomly selected to be inactive at the start of each playthrough:[^4]

 | Quests groups                                       |
 | --------------------------------------------------- |